AIDS Law Project of Pennsylvania

 The AIDS Law Project of Pennsylvania is a nonprofit, public-interest law firm that provides free legal service to individuals living with and affected by HIV and AIDS.
-Founded in 1988, it is the only public interest law firm in the nation that is exclusively dedicated to helping those with HIV and AIDS.
-AIDS Law Project is headquartered in Philadelphia with an additional office in Southern New Jersey.
+Founded in 1988, it is the only public interest law firm in the nation that is exclusively dedicated to helping people living with HIV.
+AIDS Law Project is headquartered in Philadelphia with an additional office in southern New Jersey.

 Background

-The AIDS Law Project provides free legal assistance to people living with HIV and AIDS and others directly affected by the epidemic.
-The AIDS Law Project serves all of Pennsylvania and Southern New Jersey, educating the public about AIDS-related legal issues, training case management professionals to become better advocates for their HIV-positive clients, and working at local, state and national levels to achieve fair laws and policies for those affected by HIV/AIDS.
+The AIDS Law Project provides free legal assistance to people living with HIV and others directly affected by the epidemic.
+The AIDS Law Project serves all of Pennsylvania and Southern New Jersey, educating the public about AIDS-related legal issues, training case management professionals to become better advocates for their HIV-positive clients, and working at local, state and national levels to achieve fair laws and policies for those affected by HIV.
 It is equipped with a bilingual (Spanish, English, and French) staff.